trillianx/educative_notes/Data_Structures/Trees/Trees.md

 ## Types of Trees

 There are different types of trees that are optimized for particular use-case.
+Therefore each type of tree has its own space and time complexities.
 Most common trees are:

 *   Binary Trees
 *   Binary Search Trees